 The program is structured with a set of general core course requirements, which students should complete by the beginning of their junior year.
-Additionally, students take courses in two of the IR fields in which the student chooses to concentrate (Diplomacy and Conflict Resolution, International Law and Organizations, International Political Economy).
+Additionally, students choose three of the four IR fields of concentration (Diplomacy and Conflict Resolution, International Law and Organizations, International Political Economy, and International Relations and History) in which to take courses.
 Finally, in consultation with their advisor, students select courses as International Relations Electives.

 The program is ideal for those who want to pursue careers in diplomacy, media, local and national government, and international and non-governmental organizations.
-It is also an excellent stepping stone toward graduate programs in international relations, history, political science, public administration, law, and business.
-It is strongly recommended that a student majoring in International Relations also minor in History.
+It is also an excellent stepping stone toward graduate programs in International Relations, History, Political Science, Public Administration, Law, and Business.
+It is strongly recommended that a student majoring in International Relations also minor in History or Arabic.